vdn-rjp/Food-Classifier/README.md

 The dataset used for training, validation, and testing consists of food images.
 It is divided into three directories: training, validation, and test.
 Each image is associated with a label indicating the food category.

-The dataset is provided in the `food11` directory, which should be placed in the same directory as the code files.
-Make sure to unzip the dataset before running the code.
+The dataset is provided here : https://www.kaggle.com/datasets/trolukovich/food11-image-dataset Make sure to downnload the dataset and upload it on google drive before running the code.

 ## Getting Started